technomancy/bus-scheme/README.txt

 TODO: This notation is flexible, and other data types may have their own "call behaviour" specified.

-=== Mongrel integration
+=== Web functionality

-Web and RESTful application development are part of the package.
-Bus Scheme uses the wonderful Mongrel web server to allow scheme programs to serve web applications.
-TODO: Representations of data can be easily translated between s-expressions, HTML, and JSON.
+Planned: Web and RESTful application development are part of the package.
+Bus Scheme uses the Rack library to allow scheme programs to serve web applications.
+Representations of data can be easily translated between s-expressions, HTML, and JSON.

 === Written in a high-level language